More Patriots Players Came to Visit President Obama Than President Trump

 The New England Patriots visited the White House on Wednesday to commemorate their Super Bowl victory, as championship-winning teams usually do.
 But there was a noticeable difference.

 The Patriots had also visited the White House in 2015 after their Super Bowl win over the Seattle Seahawks.
-At the time, President Barack Obama lived in the White House, and there are significantly more Patriots in the photo from that day than there is from Wednesday's visit to President Donald Trump.
+At the time, President Barack Obama lived in the White House, and there appears to be significantly more Patriots in the photo from that day than there is from Wednesday's visit to President Donald Trump.

+Patriots Vice President of Media Relations Stacey James told TIME that 34 players attended this year.
+The team sent 36 players to George W. Bush's White House in 2004, and 27 in 2005, according to James.
+He could not confirm the number of players who visited in 2015.

 A number of Patriots players declined to visit the White House this year for a variety of reasons.
 Quarterback Tom Brady, a friend of the president, pulled out of the trip last minute, citing family reasons.
 Others, like defensive back Devin McCourty, opted out due to the presence of Trump.
 "Basic reason for me is I don't feel accepted in the White House.
 With the president having so many strong opinions and prejudices I believe certain people might feel accepted there while others won't," McCourty told TIME in February.